 That's a hard thing for a lame duck Dean to answer the question, but here's what I will say.
 I think the short answer is yes.
 And why because the campus has adopted that approach.
 You probably know that.
 Everything from the composition of the search committee to requirement for diversity statements for all applicants.
 That all comes from the Office of Diversity and outreach reign of oros group.
 In fact, that is going to be part and parcel.
 And I guess, I, again in the role that I'm at this moment time, I can't guarantee that it's going to be that the person who follows me is going to be better than me worse than me or the same as me in committing to that.
 And I just, I guess I just have faith that rank and file the campus will evaluate what worked well, and what did not work well and make an honest appraisal.
 And I guess I hope everybody continues to be I'll use the word again, uncomfortable with our progress, because we haven't really, we haven't really done very much at this point.
 So I'm looking for continued growth.

 [Willow Coyote-Maestas] 1:20:45

-Great, well, hopefully that that clears up, and there can be commitment there to be made, you know, I think that perhaps is a space to grow.
-And, and on that note, I think we're gonna move to just wrap things up and talk about some just actionable things.
+Great, well, hopefully that clears up, and there can be a commitment there to be made, you know, I think that perhaps is a space to grow.
+And, on that note, I think we're gonna move to just wrap things up and talk about some, just actionable things.
 And the first one, I think, Nevin, you talked a little about that you're doing, but many of you have invited speakers and whatnot.
-And I think this is just an easy solution.
-It's not really like a point of discussion.
-But just more like, Can we get a commitment for everyone when they hold symposiums or old speaker citizen series, that there's more that that we're considering the diversity of the people we're inviting?
-And then also we're not just inviting black, brown and indigenous people to talk about the AI efforts, but actually their science.
+And I think this is just an easy solution, it's not really like a point of discussion, but just more like, can we get a commitment from everyone when they hold symposiums or hold a speaker series, that there's more, that we're considering the diversity of the people we're inviting?
+And then also, we're not just inviting black, brown, and indigenous people to talk about DEI efforts, but actually their science.